Skip to content

 sudo snap stop immich-distribution

-Move the data to it's new location
+Move the existing data to its new location

 sudo mv /var/snap/immich-distribution/common/upload/library/* /data/library

-Enable and start the mount
+Enable and start the systemd mount unit

 sudo systemctl enable --now var-snap-immich\\x2ddistribution-common-upload-library.mount